yassinejaoudi/FEND_Dev_Notes/Web_programming_with_JS.md

 Along the way, we reviewed how the HTML code is parsed incrementally and how this affects JavaScript/DOM code.
 We also looked at why writing DOM-manipulation code in the <head> can cause errors.

+### Lesson 23: Performance:

+#### Add page content efficiently:

+In this section, we took a brief dive into the performance implications of the code we write.
+We looked at a specific chunk of code and came up with ways that we could improve its performance simply by rearranging when the code was running (moving initialization code out of the `for` loop).

+We also looked at how to measure how long it takes code to run using `performance.now()`

+Lastly, we looked at using a DocumentFragment `createDocumentFragment()` to prevent performance issues and to prevent adding unnecessary elements to the DOM.

+#### Reflow and repaint:

+In this section, we took a brief look at what reflow and repaint are and saw how they can impact the performance of a website.

+Reflow is the process of calculating the dimensions and position of page elements.
+This is a computationally intensive (slow) tasks.
+Repaint is the process of drawing the pixels to the screen.
+This is faster than reflow, but is still not a fast process.
+You want to make sure that your code causes the fewest number of reflows as possible.

+PS: In general, if you have to make a group of changes, hide/change all/show is a great pattern to use if the changes are relatively contained.

+#### The call stack:

+In this section, we looked at how JavaScript is a single-threaded programming language, which means it can only execute one thing at a time.
+We looked at how JavaScript keeps track of what functions are running by using the Call Stack.

+#### The event loop:

+This section uncovered how JavaScript works under the hood; We looked at how JavaScript, the DOM, and Web APIs all fit together.

+Specifically, we looked at how JavaScript is a single-threaded programming language, which means it can only execute one thing at a time.
+We looked at how JavaScript keeps track of what functions are running by using the Call Stack.
+We also looked at how asynchronous code is handled.

+Asynchronous code makes use of the JavaScript Event Loop.
+Any asynchronous code (like setTimeout or the function passed to .addEventListener()) is handled by the browser.
+When this asynchronous code is ready to be executed, it's moved to the queue where it waits until the Call Stack is empty.
+Whenever the Call Stack is empty, code moves from the Queue over to the Call Stack and gets executed.

+Knowing how JavaScript and the Event Loop work can help us write code that is more efficient.

+#### SetTimeout:

+The browser-provided `setTimeout()` function takes another function and a delay, and invokes the function after the delay has passed.

+Knowing how the JavaScript Event Loop works, we can use the `setTimeout()` method to help us write code that allows the browser to handle user interactions.